• Health

 This suggests that calorie count alone may not explain muscle changes.
 Food quality appears to play a separate role in how muscle tissue responds over time.

-Still, researchers stress that the study shows association rather than direct cause.
+Still, researchers stress that the study shows an association rather than a direct cause.
 Dr. Bredella added context:

 She also noted a positive angle:

 “What we do know is that if you have fat infiltration of muscle and you start exercising and eating healthy, you can definitely improve your muscle quality,” she said.
-“It’s much easier in younger than older people, but it can be done.”
+“It’s much easier for younger people than older people, but it can be done.”

 Freepik | Experts recommend low-impact exercise and whole-food diets to protect joint health and longevity.